by Aaron E. Looney

 Topics: Homicide, Person of Interest, Sixth District

 The NOPD is seeking assistance in locating a person of interest for questioning in the ongoing investigation of a homicide that occurred on February 13, 2021, at the intersection of Washington and Loyola avenues.

 by Karen Boudrie

 Topics: Fifth District, Homicide, Person of Interest

-The NOPD is requesting assistance in locating a person of interest for questioning in the ongoing investigation of a homicide that occurred on April 30, 2022, in the 4400 block of Dauphine Street.
+The NOPD is asking for the public's assistance in locating a Person of Interest wanted for questioning in connection with the investigation of a homicide in the Fifth District.

-The NOPD is seeking assistance in locating two persons of interest for questioning in the ongoing investigation of a hit-and-run traffic fatality that occurred on August 20, 2022, at the intersection of South I-10 Service Road and Tara Lane.
+The NOPD is requesting the public’s assistance in locating and identifying two persons of interest in the ongoing investigation of a homicide that occurred on October 5, 2022, in the 3500 block of Thalia Street.

 ...in your inbox.